BoringStocks/BoringStocks/README.md

 ## Contributing
 Contributions are very welcome 🙌, feel free to share ideas 💭 by opening an issue, or directly creating a pull request 🛠.

+## License
+`BoringStocks` is available under the MIT license.
+See the [LICENSE](https://github.com/BoringStocks/BoringStocks/blob/dev/LICENSE) file for more info.